Unityville, Pennsylvania

-Unityville is an unincorporated small rural village in Jordan Township, Lycoming County, Pennsylvania, United States.
+Unityville is an unincorporated community in Jordan Township, Lycoming County, Pennsylvania, United States.
 The village is centered around the junction of Pennsylvania Route 42 and County Road 2019 (Talmar Road), 7.9 mi north of Millville, with the bulk of the village east from that junction along the County Road.
 Unityville has a post office with ZIP code 17774, and a volunteer fire department.
-Google Maps drove along the highway outskirts but did not bother videographing the village itself.